skrodahl/NewTon/Docs/PARKING-LOT.md

 ---

+### Automated Testing

+Flagged as the single most impactful improvement by the independent code audit (April 2026, `Docs/CodeReview/INDEPENDENT-AUDIT-2026-04.md`).
+The lookup-table architecture is highly testable — each entry in `DE_MATCH_PROGRESSION` and `SE_MATCH_PROGRESSION` can be verified mechanically.

+**What to test first (from audit recommendations):**
+- Progression tables — verify every match outcome routes to the correct winner/loser destination for 8, 16, and 32-player brackets
+- `completeMatch() → advancePlayer()` pipeline — clear inputs and outputs
+- Undo/redo — transaction rollback, achievement reversal, cascade through dependent matches
+- Ranking calculations — per-bracket-size ranking functions for DE and SE

+**Why it's not urgent:** The architecture is proven by hundreds of real tournament nights across v4 and v5.
+No automated tests exist, but the hardcoded lookup tables and single code path eliminate the class of bugs that tests would typically catch.
+The value is confidence during refactoring and future feature additions, not catching current bugs.

+**Implementation approach:** Own tests first, then GitHub Actions to run them automatically.
+- `node --test` (built into Node.js, zero dependencies) as the test runner — consistent with the zero-dependency philosophy
+- Test files in `tests/` — pure logic tests against lookup tables and functions.
+No browser, no DOM, no mocking.
+Just "given this match result, does the winner go to the right place?"
+- `.github/workflows/test.yml` to run on every push.
+Takes seconds, costs nothing.
+Blocks the build if something fails.

+---

 ### Known Issue: Undo eligibility does not follow walkover chains

 The undo check looks one level deep into downstream matches.
 If a downstream match is an AUTO-completed walkover, it is correctly ignored — but the check does not continue further down the chain.
 This means a match can show "Can Undo" even if a player has auto-advanced through a walkover into a live or manually-completed match further downstream.